dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 Units of measure is a useful [F# feature](http://msdn.microsoft.com/en-us/library/dd233243.aspx) that provides the optional ability to create tighter constraints on floating point and signed integer values.

-TypeScript could benefit from a similar Units of Measure feature and expand to include tiny type support for strings, booleans, and date objects.
+TypeScript could benefit from a similar Units of Measure feature and expand to include tiny type support for `string`, `boolean`, and `date` objects.
 Such a feature would add zero runtime overhead, increase type constraints, and help decrease programmer error.

 # Defining Type Annotations

-Type annotations are defined similarly to ambient types.
+Type annotations are defined similarly to ambient types:

 ```typescript
 declare type <unit-name> [: type] [ = measure ];
 ```

-Where the specified type can be a `number`, `string`, `boolean`, or `Date`.

-Examples:
+**Examples:**

 ```typescript
 declare type m : number;